gmac/professional-javascript/part1_basics/intro_to_javascript.md

 }
 ```

-When structuring multi-clause conditionals, just remember that only ONE block will ever be allowed to run during program execution.
+When structuring multi-clause conditionals, just remember that ONLY ONE block will ever be allowed to run during program execution.

 ### Data Truthiness